barrettotte/Subarashii-CPU/README.md

 # Subarashii-CPU

-Homebrew 8-bit RISC CPU that will be worked on in phases to allow for other side projects to get done.
+Homebrew 8-bit RISC CPU that will be implemented in VHDL and on breadboards.
+This project will be done in phases to allow time for other side projects.

 ## Basic Specifications